 skip to content

-Currently, the University formally creates budgets and monitors them via the Cambridge University Financial System (UFS) for three areas of activity;
+Currently, the University formally creates budgets in UFS and monitors them via Cognos reports, for three areas of activity:

 • Chest income and expenditure